publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 >     “(a) __Study.—__

->     The Comptroller General of the United States shall conduct a study on the effect on the medicare program under title XVIII of the Social Security Act \[this subchapter\] and on medicare beneficiaries of coverage under the program of surgical first assisting services of certified registered nurse first assistants.
+>     The Comptroller General of the United States shall conduct a study on the effect on the medicare program under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] and on medicare beneficiaries of coverage under the program of surgical first assisting services of certified registered nurse first assistants.
 The Comptroller General shall consider the following when conducting the study:

 >         “(1) Any impact on the quality of care furnished to medicare beneficiaries by reason of such coverage.